 There is a fam call based on mileage for appointments outside Nelson County.

-This is an opportunity to come and spend the day, seeing a variety of equines of different breeds, with different issues, living conditions etc and how the various factors affect the feet.
+This is an opportunity to come and spend the day on the road, seeing a variety of equines of different breeds, with different issues, living conditions etc and how the various factors affect the feet.
 The day can be tailored to individual interests and skill levels.

 Hoof boots are more that just hoof "protection".
-They are often a crucial pert of rehabilitating a horses foot.
-Without the comfort provided by the boots a horse will often avoid landing heel first when there is sensitivity in the back of the foot.
+They are often a crucial part of rehabilitating a horses foot.
+Without the comfort provided by the boots and pads, a horse will often avoid landing heel first when there is sensitivity in the back of the foot.
 Without the comfort and compression from a suitable pad in the boot, change in the foot is far from optimal.
-Boots should be used regularly for rehabilitation, and then as needed.
+Boots should be used as needed for rehabilitation, and then whenever a horse is ridden on terrain that is too rocky for comfortable movement.
 I am a distributor for Easycare and Cavallo boots.